 BISF houses have proven to be problematic for people who are either selling or buying a home.

-If they're part of a chain they can cause people to become reluctant to complete.
+If they're part of a chain they can cause people to become reluctant to complete (or to struggle getting a mortgage).
 You may not even find out your own house is a BISF build until a prospective buyer completes a survey.

 So it’s vital to be sure on this before you start any buying or selling process.